 Join & Follow the COmmunity

-We are a growing community and always looking for energetic people to join the project.
-If you are a coder, marketer, vlogger, community manager or other, join Discord and say, “hi!”
+We are a growing community and are always looking for enthusiastic people to join the project.
+If you are a coder, marketer, vlogger, community manager, enthusiast, or anything else join the Kaspa Discord and say, “hi!”

 PUBLIC DONATIONS ARE WELCOME!